ralismark/ralismark.github.io/_posts/2021-01-08-blog-infra.md

 excerpt: The tech stack of this site
 ---

+> This setup was accurate at the time of writing, but may not reflect the infrastructure I am using today.
+> You can see the latest setup from [the source code](https://github.com/ralismark/ralismark.github.io) or by asking me!

 I've gotten a decent number of questions asking about how my blog is set up.
 Last year, I wrote [Blog CI], which covered the continuous deployment that I recently introduced.
 This post will be an extension of that, detailing everything else about how this site works.

 [Blog CI]: {% link _posts/2020-10-28-blog-ci.md %}